zapctl/wweb-proto/readme.md

-# wa-proto
+# wa-kit

-This project monitors updates to WhatsApp Web and extracts protocol definitions including protobuf schemas and constants for use in WhatsApp automation.
+This project monitors WhatsApp Web updates and extracts definitions, including schemas and constants, for use in unofficial WhatsApp automations.

 ## Features